The COVID-19 crisis has created significant challenges for entrepreneurs and businesses around the world.

-Businesses who can provide products or resources to help make DIY beauty a reality now have a space in the online realm.
+Businesses that can provide products or resources to help make DIY beauty a reality now have a space in the online realm.

 There are several small business ideas to consider here: selling beauty products, offering custom training services, creating new online beauty communities, and more.

 3. Fitness and Health Products and Resources

 It’s hard to find opportunities to be active during a lockdown.
 Even as the economy begins to thrive, and the US opens back up, people will be looking for ways to lose the “Quarantine 15.”